weyoume/wenode/doc/debug_node_plugin.md

 as expected on January 1?
 If the process segfaults, or block production hangs, or nobody can do transactions after January 1, those are certainly showstopping problems that need to be fixed before your code is ready to be included in a release.
-So to test that it would be nice to speed up time and simulate creating blocks to January 1, but you don't have any witness private keys.
-With `debug_node_plugin` you can simulate changing of witness keys to a key you control and produce as many blocks as you'd like.
+So to test that it would be nice to speed up time and simulate creating blocks to January 1, but you don't have any producer private keys.
+With `debug_node_plugin` you can simulate changing of producer keys to a key you control and produce as many blocks as you'd like.

 Example usage
 -------------